 - Avoid the tiresome ‘magic’ hand and high speed pen being in shot the whole time, if at all.
 Pen in hand = A cliché!

 - If you love that hand..
 Why not let the illustrations animate in to life or engage more meaningfully with the hand which has some character of its own?

 Typically 2D animations are fully digital creations, but there is no reason why they cannot incorporate and montage multimedia.
-Photo assets and live action footage can be ways to innovate the MOA format – go multimedia!
-Again, a strong design style and concept is vital to avoid a 2D animation that looks like a moving powerpoint presentation.
+Photo assets and live-action footage can be ways to innovate the Mode of Action format – go multimedia!
+You can view our live-action production service page.
+Again, a strong design style and concept is vital to avoid a 2D animation that looks like a moving PowerPoint presentation.

 - Cost effective.

 - Boundless creative opportunities to make highly engaging and contemporary content.

 - Can apply literally any artistic and design style to the MOA format.

 - Working in two dimensions presents some limitations when explaining three dimensional biological activity.